cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 ignore_missing_imports = True
 ```

 This concludes our foray into the Python type system.
+Type annotations make your
+programs easier to understand, debug, and maintain.
+Static type checkers use
+type annotations and type inference to verify the type correctness of your
+program without executing it, helping you discover many bugs that would
+otherwise go unnoticed.
+An increasing number of libraries leverage the power of
+type annotations at runtime, for example to validate data.
 Happy typing!

 ## Thanks for reading!